fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 Case 1：SELECT cal_dt,city, sex_id, count(*) FROM table GROUP BY cal_dt, city, sex_id can retrieve data from cuboid [cal_dt, city, sex_id].

-Case2 If one unusual query occur
+Case2 If one unusual query occurs

 SELECT cal_dt, city, count(*) FROM table GROUP BY cal_dt, city then no cuboid can be hit, Kylin will live calculate result based on existing cuboid.